newit5s/newfigma/logs/work-log.md

 - Plugin bootstrap and loader stack now exist, allowing WordPress to bootstrap the feature classes through `restaurant-booking-manager.php` and the `includes/class-plugin-manager.php` loader chain.
 - Animation token library has been added in `assets/css/animations.css`, providing shared motion variables and keyframes for the modern UI.
 - `assets/js/theme-manager.js` is enqueued across admin and portal entry points (including the booking widget, authentication screen, dashboard, and management modules), restoring synchronized light/dark theme behavior outside the style guide demo.
+- Implemented `includes/services/class-rb-analytics.php` and registered it with the plugin loader so the portal dashboard can instantiate `RB_Analytics` without triggering fatal errors.

 ### Outstanding Problems
 - Core data models and services (`includes/models/class-booking.php`, `includes/models/class-location.php`, `includes/services/class-analytics-service.php`) still return placeholder values, leaving dashboards and managers without real booking data.
-- Portal dashboard bootstrap expects an `RB_Analytics` class that is not defined in the codebase, so the view will fatally error when the class cannot be instantiated.
 - Admin controller enqueues `assets/css/modern-admin.css` and `assets/js/modern-admin.js`, but those assets are absent from the repository, resulting in 404s for the redesigned WordPress admin experience.